SnehaKarthikeyan/problems/README.md

 Input:

-2
+2\n
-When you are trying to understand a sentence break it into smaller pieces My mom cooked pancakes for breakfast
+When you are trying to understand a sentence break it into smaller pieces\n My mom cooked pancakes for breakfast

 Output: